 As discussed in Note 5, effective August 11, 2006, the Company acquired nura and issued 2,358,445 shares of Series E convertible preferred stock and 36,246 shares of common stock.
-Concurrently, nura stockholders purchased 1,040,000 shares of Series E convertible preferred stock for \$5.2 million.
+Concurrently, certain nura stockholders invested in the Company through the purchase of 1,040,000 shares of Series E convertible preferred stock for \$5.2 million.